When will the madness end? The answer is NOT anytime soon.

 In her own words, 10% of it is gravure.

 Now I can’t speak for the supposed ages of these characters or “real” women inside or outside the magazines, I don’t know enough to speak on it.
-But it hardly looks problematic on face value.
+But it hardly looks problematic at face value.

 Calling it sexist is a stretch and calling it problematic is just an empty accusation.
-Sexism after all is the mistreatment of one gender, while having double standards for the other.
+Sexism after all is the mistreatment of one gender while having double standards for the other.

 Amber Heard’s controversy is a prime example of sexism taking place.

-Localizer says manga is sexist but she loves Hentai ?
+Localizer says manga is sexist but she loves Hentai?

 “We gotta stop the whole “but game devs/localizers HATE working on p*rn scenes!”
 Bruh, we LOVE working on p*rn.
 It’s just that a lot of the time, porn pays less.
-If I got paid the same amount for
+If I got paid the same amount for Hentai that I do for a highbrow novel, I’d pick hentai every time.” – Katrina Leonoudakis

 Why is this hypocritical?
-Simple.
-If you enjoy porn and

 Maybe hypocrisy isn’t the word here.
-But either way it’s a contradiction.
+But either way, it’s a contradiction.
 You either love it or you hate it.
 There’s no in between or picking sides when it’s convenient to do so.

 The fact that this is work related is irrelevant since she implied she enjoys it.